hashicorp/terraform-provider-google/website/docs/r/sql_user.html.markdown

 * `name` - (Required) The name of the user.
 Changing this forces a new resource to be created.

-* `password` - (Optional) The password for the user, for Postgres instances this field is Required.
+* `password` - (Optional) The password for the user.
 Can be updated.
+For Postgres instances this is a Required field.

 - - -